 - Picking up loose lines is not easy

-8. Redington Reels Crosswater – Best For Beginners
+8. Redington Reels Crosswater – Best Trout Reel For Beginners

 Redington released quite a few reels that use plastic in their making.
 They are tough, sure, but you cannot maltreat them when reeling the line in.
 I’ve heard complaints of handles breaking off or the frame chipping, but that is bound to happen with plastic.

 So why does Redington use plastic as their base material?
-Because it’s lightweight and very economical.
+Because it’s lightweight and economical fly reel.
 It makes fly fishing accessible to all kinds of anglers.
 You can buy a cheap reel, and when it breaks, repurchase it, and the net cost will still be lesser than many higher-end brands.